 Cooperation, Community, and Creativity are my key words – how could I be anything but Canadian?
 I live and work in a 200 year old pink house perched at the top of town in lovely Lunenburg, Nova Scotia.
 I count myself profoundly blessed to do meaningful work for makers around the world while living a simple handmade life with my young family in a vibrant historical community.

 I sat on my first Board of Directors in East Vancouver at 9 and had worked with over fifty inner city and rural organizations before I turned 20.
 I started my first handmade business as a young mom in 2003 and have been a creative entrepreneur ever since.
-As the granddaughter of a civil rights activist and clothing designer from Brooklyn, and the Black-Jewish-Native daughter of a diversity advocate it isn’t surprising I chose a life working with creative communities.
+As the daughter of a Black Jewish radical and activist it isn’t surprising I chose a life working with creative communities.
 Drawing on this rich, history of social activism and collective action I use my community organizing skills to develop programs across North America.
 By working with thousands of makers, innovators, companies and committed individuals every year I am part of making an inclusive maker movement that is crafting stronger communities by investing in creativity and cooperation.

 As seen in:

 - Chronicle Herald

 - Uppercase Magazine

 “Jessika embodies the magic of creativity and collaboration.
 I like to refer to her as the Mayor of Creativeville because the community she continues to foster and grow is warm and welcoming, insightful, refreshing, smart and engaging.